indigotech/dangerjs-plugin/README.md

 - [x] Warn if some files/folders to be changed/committed like `Cakefile`, `settings.yml.erb`, `Fastfile`
 - [X] Warn when `Podfile` was modified and `Podfile.lock` was not
+- [ ] Warn when ATS Exception is set in plist
 - [ ] Warn when Landscape orientation is set in plist
 - [ ] Warn when pod is being loaded from external git repos
 - [ ] Warn if Podfile has pods should not using fixed versions